mindsdb/mindsdb-docs-old/mindsdb-docs/docs/faq.md

 ### What type of data can MindsDB learn and predict from?

-We support tabular data fromats as a CSV, Excel, JSON, text files also pandas data frame, URLs, s3 files.
-From the database integrations we support:
+We support tabular data formats as a CSV, Excel, JSON, text files also pandas data frame, URLs, s3 files.
+We support the following database integration:

 | SQL | NoSQL | Streams | Data Warehouse|